JSTM4NU/pappu-multicharacter-QBX/README.md

 ## Installation
 ### Manual
-- Download the script in your language from the released tab and put it in the `[standalone]` directory.
+- Download the script in your language from the releases tab and put it in the `[standalone]` directory.
 - Make sure to name the folder ```pappu-multicharacter```
 - Insert the following code in your server.cfg